 UTS must review and approve any hardware technology purchase or deployment that modifies the university's network structure or could compromise the physical or logical security of the network.
-All networking equipment that is to be used on the university’s network must be authorized and approved by UTS Network Services before purchase and deployment.
+All networking equipment that is to be used on the university’s network must be authorized and approved by UTS Telecommunications Services before purchase and deployment.

 All other non-personal computer hardware that requires access to or from any portion of the university’s network including but not limited to servers, shared storage, and other network-attached technologies must be approved by UTS.
 For purchases of networked video projectors or other network accessible A/V equipment, please contact the Event Technology Coordinator at Penrose Library.

 Purchase of operating systems and software applications that will be utilized on servers connected to the campus network must be approved by UTS.
 All orders for bulk licensing including site and volume licenses for desktops, Macs and servers must have prior approval of UTS.

 UTS requires review of all agreements or engagements that modify or extend the function of centrally maintained systems, that require the use of any UTS software or hardware system services, or that interface with centrally maintained applications or systems.

 UTS also requires a review of systems or services to be contracted by off-campus entities (outsourced, hosted or Cloud-based) that contain or house University data or records or require interfacing with University data or records.